0xSenzel/ethdenver-solidity-bootcamp-2022/week5/README.md

 # Solutions

 ## Homework 17
-Created a folder [fork-mainnet](./solution/fork-mainnet/) to experience with forking of mainnet using Hardhat
+Created a folder [fork-mainnet](./solution/fork-mainnet/) to experiment with forking of mainnet using Hardhat